apdavison/hbp-validation-client/docs/index.rst

   can be used.
 These filters restrict the type of data displayed in that particular instance of the app.

-* All tests are public, i.e. every test registered on the validation framework can can be seen by all users.
+* All tests are public, i.e. every test registered on the *Validation Framework* can can be seen by all users.

-* Models are created inside specific collab instances of the Model Catalog app.
+* Models are created inside specific collab instances of the *Model Catalog* app.
   The particular app inside which a model was created is termed its *host app*.
-  Similarly, the collab containing the *host app* can be termed the *host collab*.
+  Similarly, the collab containing the *host app* is termed the *host collab*.

 * Models can be set as public/private.
 If public, the model and its associated results are available to all users.
 If private, it can only be seen by users who have access to the *host collab*.
-If the collab itself is public, then the models under it would be treated as public irrespective of their public/private status.

-* No information can be deleted from the ModelCatalog and Validation Framework.
+* No information can be deleted from the *Model Catalog* and *Validation Framework* apps.
 In future, an option to *hide* data would be implemented.
 This would offer users functionality similar to deleting, but with the data being retained in the database back-end.

 * Models, model instances, tests and test instances can be edited as long as